 A: Children in a household with a child or adult receiving Food Stamps, FDPIR, or CalWORKs benefits are considered eligible on the same basis (directly certified or case number) as the person(s) receiving benefits.

 However, LEAs must have some record of the basis of eligibility in order to properly apply this policy in the event that a child moves to a new household and for review purposes.
 Further, when eligibility is extended to additional household members at the request of the household and there is no application currently on file, an adult household member must attest to the household size and membership if agency or school district records are not available.
 This would happen, for example, if only one child was identified through direct certification and the LEA was unable to identify any other school-age children.
 In these situations, the LEA could either:

-- Have an adult member attest to the household composition by signing a statement listing all members of the household with the attesting statement for the application for free and reduced price meals and milk (see 7 CFR 245.6(a)(9) and Part 2, Section F of the USDA Eligibility for School Meals Manual).
+- Have an adult member attest to the household composition by signing a statement listing all members of the household with the attesting statement for the application for free and reduced price meals and milk (see 7 CFR 245.6(a)(9) and Chapter 1, Section B (Application Content) of the USDA Eligibility for School Meals Manual).

 - Use the application as a way to record this information and have an adult member sign the application.